Who Qualifies as an Accredited Investor?

 Quick Answer

-M net worth (excluding primary residence), $200K/$300K income, or Series 7/65/82 license.
-Entities qualify via $5M assets, institutional status, or family-office status.
+M net worth excluding primary residence, $200K/$300K income, or a Series 7, 65, or 82 license.
+Entities qualify via $5M in assets, institutional status, or family-office status.

 The accredited investor definition is the single most-tested concept in Reg D. Bankers must know every category cold because each qualifying path drives a different disclosure and verification consequence.

-Individual Accredited Investor Categories
+What Are the Individual Accredited Investor Categories?

 An individual qualifies as accredited if they meet any one of the following.